Integrated catchment management across Victoria

 Planning for Melbourne’s green wedges and agricultural land is underway by the Victorian Government to ensure these areas are protected and supported for future generations.
 The Government’s intention to permanently protect Melbourne’s green wedges and vital agricultural land from overdevelopment remains strong and community consultation is being undertaken to determine priority ways to achieve this.

-The Port Phillip and Western Port Landcare Support Plan was developed by the Port Phillip & Westernport Catchment Management Authority and guides the Government-funded work to assist and support Landcare in this region including through funding for group facilitators, project grants and training activities.
+The Port Phillip and Western Port Landcare Support Plan was developed by the Port Phillip & Westernport Catchment Management Authority (now Melbourne Water) and guides the Government-funded work to assist and support Landcare in this region including through funding for group facilitators, project grants and training activities.
 The plan is the regional expression of the Victorian Landcare Program Strategic Plan.

 Australian Government legislation, policies and plans